top of page

 Helen Stringfellow

-In 2011 I set up a forest school at West Rise Junior School.
-For the past 12 years I have had the privilege of leading the forest school, enabling child centred learning and exploratory play to become an integrated and essential part of the curriculum.
+In 2011 she set up a forest school at West Rise Junior School and for the past 13 years she has had the privilege of leading the forest school, enabling child centred learning and exploratory play to become an integrated and essential part of the curriculum.

-Since March 2016, Penny and I have run Forest School for families and young people with additional needs and/or disabilities, as well as local primary and secondary schools.
+Since March 2016, Helen has run forest schools for families and young people with additional needs and/or disabilities, as well as with local primary and secondary schools.
+She currently runs a woodland day service for adults with learning disabilities and/or autism, as well as Wild Vision - a forest school for children and young people with a visual impairment.

-I am passionate about the many benefits that forest school has to offer, regardless of age or ability and I am keen to share the wonder and freedom of the woodland with others.
+Helen is passionate about the many benefits that nature has to offer, regardless of age, ability or health condition and she is keen to share the wonder and freedom of the natural world with others.

 Penny Hotchkin

-I am a qualified secondary Science teacher and forest school level 3 leader and worked for Sussex Wildlife Trust for 10 years.
-I have experience of leading woodland curriculum days across all key stages, including A level.
+Penny is a qualified secondary Science teacher and forest school Level 3 Leader and worked for Sussex Wildlife Trust for 10 years.
+She has extensive experience of leading woodland curriculum days across all key stages, including A level.

-Since 2014 I have also run forest school after school clubs and holiday clubs alongside setting up a weekly forest school within a local secondary school with Helen.
+Since 2014 Penny has also forest school after school clubs and holiday clubs alongside setting up a weekly forest school within a local secondary school.

 Where we work